trixi-framework/HOHQMesh.jl/docs/src/testing.md

 which allows to run tests automatically upon certain events.
 When, how, and what is tested by GitHub Actions is controlled by the workflow file [`.github/workflows/ci.yml`](https://github.com/trixi-framework/HOHQMesh.jl/blob/main/.github/workflows/ci.yml).
-In Trixi and its related repositories, tests are triggered by
+In HOHQMesh and its related repositories, tests are triggered by
 * each `git push` to `main` and
 * each `git push` to any pull request.
 Besides checking functionality, we also analyze the [Test coverage](@ref) to